 The availability and extent of coverage and reimbursement by governmental and private third-party payers is essential for most patients to be able to afford expensive treatments.
-Sales of Raxone® (with respect to which we have a right to milestone payments under our agreement with Chiesi Group if and when Chiesi Group meets certain sales thresholds) and potential sales of vamorolone in DMD (if and when approved) and any other products for which we receive marketing authorization in the future will depend substantially on the extent to which the costs will be paid by third-party payers.
+Sales of Raxone[®] (with respect to which we have a right to milestone payments under our agreement with Chiesi Group if and when Chiesi Group meets certain sales thresholds) and potential sales of vamorolone in DMD (if and when approved) and any other products for which we receive marketing authorization in the future will depend substantially on the extent to which the costs will be paid by third-party payers.
 Also, we may rely on the efforts of third-party distributors to obtain pricing and reimbursement approvals in certain countries.
 We may have little or no control over the efforts of such third parties.

 Seeking third-party reimbursement is a time-consuming and expensive process, which typically requires us to provide scientific and clinical support and pharmaco-economic arguments for the use of the relevant product to each third-party payer separately.
 We may need to conduct expensive pharmaco-economic studies in order to demonstrate the medical necessity and cost-effectiveness of our products, and third-party payers may nonetheless refuse reimbursement.
 Also, one third-party payer's decision to provide coverage for a product does not assure that other payers will also provide coverage, and pricing negotiations may continue after reimbursement has been obtained.
 Third-party payers may reject our requests for pricing and reimbursement of any future product and we may have to initiate legal proceedings in relation to such decisions.
-Even where reimbursement may be approved in the future.
+Even where reimbursement may be approved in the future, we may have to grant a significant discount on the list price and may have to reduce the price further in the future.
 Irrespective of the level of initial pricing, we expect the prices of our current and any future products to erode substantially during any market exclusivity period.
 We expect such price erosion to be accelerated after we have lost any such market exclusivity.

 If reimbursement is not available or only to limited levels, we may not succeed in commercializing a product even if marketing authorization has been obtained.
 Even if coverage is provided, the approved reimbursement amount may not allow us to realize a sufficient return on our investment.
-All of this also applies to sales of Raxone®, mutatis mutandis, with respect to which we have a right to milestone payments under our agreement with Chiesi Group if and when Chiesi Group meets certain sales thresholds.
+All of this also applies to sales of Raxone[®], mutatis mutandis, with respect to which we have a right to milestone payments under our agreement with Chiesi Group if and when Chiesi Group meets certain sales thresholds.